Elisa-Alvarez/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to verify a user and prevent them from getting access to parts of the sight that are not there own profile.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Encript the data and the tokens so that people reading the data cannot just look at the data and take somones info

 - [ ] Describe how web servers work.

+A server holds code that takes in data and porcesses it so it can return it to the users dom

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Api's are part of the update and delete and servers are the create and read part of crud.

 ## Project Set Up